 Alternatively, as in the District of Columbia, a state or locality could levy a selective sales tax on soda purchases.
 Additionally, some states that exempt groceries from their general sales tax specifically do no exempt soda from their tax.

 Soda taxes tend to be regressive because lower-income consumers spend a larger share of their income on the products than higher-income consumers.
 Further, families with lower incomes typically spend more of their income on groceries—specifically, on products like sugar-sweetened beverages.
 However, policymakers could soften the regressivity of the tax by using the revenue for targeted tax relief (e.g., the earned income tax credit) or spending it on programs aimed at lower-income communities.
-Further, the tax might encourage the purchases of healthier beverages and thus amplify positive public health effects for this group.

 Also, while sugar is consistently identified as contributing to obesity, it is not the only factor.
 And the health effects and medical costs of obesity are not uniform.
 Some consumers with no risk of harm or medical cost will pay the tax.
 Meanwhile, others may substitute equally or more unhealthy options (such as alcohol) to avoid the tax.